When to Keep It One Agent

 - The write destination has strict rate limits and parallel consumers would breach them

-- Producer agent — runs on a schedule or trigger.
+Runs on a schedule or trigger.
 Queries the source system (database, spreadsheet, API), identifies all items to process, and adds one case per item to the queue.

-- Consumer agent — has the case trigger enabled with concurrency set to the appropriate parallel limit.
+Has the case trigger enabled with concurrency set to the appropriate parallel limit.
 Each case runs its own Run independently.

 Pattern 3: Escalation (A handles routine, hands to B for exceptions)